elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-do-twodimensional-transformations-preserve-the-properties-of-geometric-figures.md

 url: /learn/mathematics/questions/how-do-twodimensional-transformations-preserve-the-properties-of-geometric-figures
 score: -1.0
 related_article1:
-    id: 162489
+    id: 162235
+    title: >-
-    title: What is the role of the prime symbol notation in rotating points?
+        What is the angle of rotation, and how does it affect the rotation of a figure?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-role-of-the-prime-symbol-notation-in-rotating-points
+    url: /learn/mathematics/questions/what-is-the-angle-of-rotation-and-how-does-it-affect-the-rotation-of-a-figure
 related_article2:
-    id: 162504
+    id: 162496
+    title: >-
-    title: Why are transformations important in the study of geometry?
+        How do vertex transformations affect the orientation of triangles?
     subject: Mathematics
-    url: /learn/mathematics/questions/why-are-transformations-important-in-the-study-of-geometry
+    url: /learn/mathematics/questions/how-do-vertex-transformations-affect-the-orientation-of-triangles
 related_article3:
-    id: 162606
+    id: 162603
+    title: >-
-    title: How does reflection affect the orientation of a geometric figure?
+        How is the length of a line segment affected by rotation?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-does-reflection-affect-the-orientation-of-a-geometric-figure
+    url: /learn/mathematics/questions/how-is-the-length-of-a-line-segment-affected-by-rotation
 related_article4:
-    id: 162599
+    id: 162235
-    title: Explain the difference between clockwise and counterclockwise rotation.
+    title: >-
+        What is the angle of rotation, and how does it affect the rotation of a figure?
     subject: Mathematics
-    url: /learn/mathematics/questions/explain-the-difference-between-clockwise-and-counterclockwise-rotation
+    url: /learn/mathematics/questions/what-is-the-angle-of-rotation-and-how-does-it-affect-the-rotation-of-a-figure
 related_article5:
-    id: 162492
+    id: 162235
-    title: What is a mirror image in the context of reflection transformations?
+    title: >-
+        What is the angle of rotation, and how does it affect the rotation of a figure?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-a-mirror-image-in-the-context-of-reflection-transformations
+    url: /learn/mathematics/questions/what-is-the-angle-of-rotation-and-how-does-it-affect-the-rotation-of-a-figure
 ---

 &nbsp;